Trypanosomiasis: Epidemiology

 Trypanosomes and trypanosomiasis disease is transmitted through the tsetse fly.
 As many as 90 percent of sleeping sickness cases are caused by the Glossina fuscipes subspecies of the fly.
 The palpalis subspecies contributes the majority of the rest of the cases.
 The different subspecies of fly dominate different habitats.
 For instance, the Glossina Morsitans subspecies inhabits savannahs while the Glossina Palpalis subspecies prefers woody riverine habitats.
 However, all flies are susceptible to extremes in temperature (outside of the 16-40 degree Celsius range).
 Furthermore, trypanosomes are only able to reproduce in tsetse flies between the 25 to 30 Celsius range.
 These factors mean that only a minority of tsetse flies, around 20 percent, are estimated to carry trypanosomes.
 These flies can also adapt to human activity, thus causing changes in disease patterns.
 For example, when brush is cleared for agriculture, the flies can retreat into the savannah and conversely when humans move into brush, the flies will reproduce and feed more frequently.
 As a result, large increases of population associated with expansion into woody habitats often coincides with trypanosomiasis epidemics.

+Traditionally, cattle herders in East Africa were well aware of the effects of the tsetse flies and avoided these areas or set fire to the bush in order to clear the area of the flies and infected animals.
+The equilibrium was disturbed in the colonial era leading to multiple epidemics.

 Humans, their livestock, or wild animals can all act as reservoirs of trypanosomiasis disease.
 However, the reservoirs used differ based on subspecies of trypanosoma protozoans and thus the variants of trypanosomiasis disease.
 There are two main variants of trypanosomoiasis which are in turn transmitted by different subspecies of the trypanosome protozoans.
 Trypanosoma brucei rhodiense tends to result in more acute forms of disease and is mainly transmitted form one human to another.
 Most patients with this variant of disease will die within six months of infection.
 Cattle can also act as a reservoir in areas where disease incidence is lower.
 Trypanosoma brucei gambiense is the second type of protozoan which usually results in more chronic disease patterns.
 Its main reservoir is the cattle populations.
 Although it is also fatal, death can take months or years to occur.
 Geographical separation of these two variants of trypanosomes occurs along the Rift Valley.
 Trypanosoma brucei rhodiense is usually found on the eastern side of the valley while the gambiense variant resides on the western side.
 The ranges of the two disease variants could overlap in Uganda, Tanzania, and Congo in the future.